 An inside corner is one with an inward-facing 45-degree angle of two walls.
 A halfway open book whose pages are facing you is an example of an inside corner.
 For the left side of the corner, miter right at 45 degrees.
 Discard the left side of the cut and save the right side of the cut.
 For the right side of the corner, miter left at 45 degrees.
 Discard the right side of the cut and save the left side of the cut.

 Outside corners have a 45-degree angle that opens in an outward direction.
 A halfway open book whose pages are turned away from you (and the spine toward you) is an example of an outside corner.
 For the left side of the corner, miter right at 45 degrees.
 Discard the left side of the cut and save the right end of the cut.
 For the right side of the corner, miter left at 45 degrees.
 Discard the right side of the cut and save the left side of the cut.

 Place the Crown Molding

 To install your crown molding on the wall, flip it over so that it is upright.
 Recruit a helper to help you manage the crown, as you mount the ladder to set it into place.
 Begin at the center of the wall.

-The crown should form a 45-degree angle against the wall and ceiling.
+The crown should form a 45-degree angle against the wall and ceiling (or 52 and 38 degrees from the wall and ceiling, respectively, depending on the molding type).
 Make certain that the angle is precise.
 While slightly imprecise angles do not matter much for the individual piece of crown, problems happen when you try to match two pieces of crown molding at any meeting point: straight runs, inside corners, or outside corners.

 Join Two Pieces of Crown Molding (Optional)